coelacant1/Delta-Bed-Calibration-Tool/README.md

 This WILL calibrate your printer even if your borosillicate plate is warped.
 This WILL calibrate your printer if your bed is slanted.

-//Why

-I created this program out of frustration, mostly.
-I have tried using an uncountable amount of techniques others have used to successfully calibrate their printers.
-Most of the time, the techniques are very similar to how the Rostock Max V2 manual says to calibrate the machine, however, that method is flawed in some cases.
-It completely ignores the virtual towers of the delta machine it self.
-As the ideal delta machine would have six towers, however it isn't necessary as you can see when you look at your three tower delta.
-What I am saying, is that the manual only calibrates 3 of the 6 "towers" that need calibrated.
-In some cases, this works perfectly, on a perfect machine, however, the method in the manual cannot calibrate printers that are not mechanically perfect.

-That is where this program comes into play, as I have tried to manually calibrate delta radius, tower offset, alpha rotation, etc. But it is next to impossible to get it perfect without spending 4 weeks straight, skipping your job and skipping sleep to calibrate it this way.
-But this program fixes these issues, and it doesn't take four weeks.
-I managed to calibrate mine to the precision that is SeeMeCNC states that the Rostock Max V2 can operate at in under 5 minutes.

-Of course there are requirements to use this:
--calipers, or a dial gauge
--zip ties, or other way to mount the calipers/dial gauge -rubber band if you are using calipers

-Or if you are fancy, then you can use a Z-probe.

-//How if you don't have a Z-probe.

-I attached my calipers with 2 zip ties to the side of my hot end, and attached a rubber band to the slider on the calipers and the other end of the band to the hot end as well, this just allows the calipers to have a slight amount of pressure against the plate, giving more accurate results.

-Once you're set up to measure the plate, enter this g-code after setting all of your EEPROM configuration back to it's original settings:

 //How it works

 To give a brief explanation of how this program works, I will describe it step by step.